GussSoares/resume/docs/en/index.md

 ## More about me

-- 🔭 I’m currently working on [Dell Lead](https://leadfortaleza.com.br/portal)
+- 🔭 I'm Backend developer at [Seplag-CE](https://www.seplag.ce.gov.br/)
-- 🌱 I’m currently learning CI/CD
+- 🌱 Adventuring about AWS
 - 👯 I’m looking to collaborate on simple open source projects
 - 🤔 I’m looking to help Python beginners
 - 💬 Ask me about Python and Web Development